jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 Some operations are really important and you absolutely want to know if they went wrong (e.g. the stuff that watches over MySQL replica provisioning).
-Sometimes it's OK to ignore a container for a bit (e.g. for metrics) but sometimes you absolutely want to know if it's here (because if it's not, a failover mechanism will spin it up somewhere else; so having containers disappearing in a transient manner would be bad).
+Sometimes it's OK to ignore a container for a bit (e.g. for metrics) but sometimes you absolutely want to know if it's there (because if it's not, a failover mechanism will spin it up somewhere else; so having containers disappearing in a transient manner would be bad).